equinor/webviz-config/CONTRIBUTING.md

 If the file containing `ExampleContainer` is saved to [./webviz_config/containers](./webviz_config/containers), and then added to the corresponding [\_\_init\_\_ file](./webviz_config/containers/__init__.py) you are done.
-Alternatively you can create you containers in a separate project and `setup.py`.
+Alternatively you can create your containers in a separate Python project and `setup.py`.
 You can then configure the installation by using something like:
 ```python
 setup(